HatimMano/libraries_battle_DL/README.md

 ## Conclusion

-This project offers a comparative analysis of TensorFlow, PyTorch, and scikit-learn for handwritten letter recognition.
-The findings indicate that TensorFlow and PyTorch outperform scikit-learn in terms of accuracy and generalization.
+This project offers a comparative analysis of TensorFlow and PyTorch for handwritten letter recognition.